basti-app/basti/packages/basti-cdk/README.md

   }
 );

-// Allow Basti instance to connect to the target on the specified port bastiAccessSecurityGroup.allowBastiInstanceConnection( bastiInstance, aws_ec2.Port.tcp(rdsInstance.instanceEndpoint.port)
+// Allow the Basti instance to connect to the target on the specified port bastiAccessSecurityGroup.allowBastiInstanceConnection( bastiInstance, aws_ec2.Port.tcp(rdsInstance.instanceEndpoint.port)